rbalestr-lab/stable-ssl/docs/source/user_guide.rst

          in_features: 512
          out_features: ${trainer.data._num_classes}

-The various components defined above can be accessed through the dictionary ``self.modules`` in your trainer class.
+The various components defined above can be accessed through the dictionary ``self.module`` in your trainer class.
 This allows the user to define the forward pass, compute losses, and specify evaluation metrics efficiently.

 .. _logger: